Block-Buster2712/Busters-DWP-Pack/README.md

 Griffpatch chromatic scale is by ACoverMakerDude

-Insomniac chromatic scale is by Crystalscanner
+Insomniac and Somnus chromatic scales are by Crystalscanner

 All SSS chromatic scales are by SquigglyTuff